k3s-io/k3s-ansible/docs/lb.md

 pipenv run lb_bootstrap
 ```

+## Notes

+- While it's technically possible to provision the load balancer without LAN connection, some services (e.g. consul) won't work properly until the LAN is connected.
-Note: the step `TASK [apt_dependencies : Run apt dist-upgrade]` might take a while (~10-15 minutes if system is not up to date)
+- the step `TASK [apt_dependencies : Run apt dist-upgrade]` might take a while (~10-15 minutes if system is not up to date)

-Note: if you get the error `Failed to initialize nft: Protocol not supported` just run:
+- if you get the error `Failed to initialize nft: Protocol not supported` just run:

 ```bash
 ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null 'pi@lb1.local'